joddiy/yii2-multi-process/README.md

 ```

 #### Notes
-the Demo_1 is your worker class, should implement Worker interface which contains a run function in it
+the Demo_1 is your worker class, should implement Worker interface which contains a run() function in it

 #### other
-model_1 forks twice so as to avoid zombie process
+Model_1 forks twice so as to avoid zombie process

 ### Model_2